usaid-cs/yesterday-i-learned/business.md

 If you want to [leave stock-picking to someone else](https://www.theglobeandmail.com/investing/article-when-mutual-funds-make-more-sense-than-etfs/), then pick an actively-managed mutual fund, contribute to it monthly, and forget about it.
 Unlike ETFs, where one trade is typically $10 through your standard broker, contributions to mutual funds typically have no additional fees.

+[Mutual fund orders are executed at 4pm eastern time](https://www.investopedia.com/ask/answers/110615/when-are-mutual-fund-orders-executed.asp) (or 4:30pm?
+That's when the TSX closes).
+The price is calculated, [roughly](https://www.investopedia.com/terms/n/nav.asp), the fund's assets - liabilities, divided by the number of shares there is.

 ## ETFs (Exchange-traded funds)

 For [non-actively managed funds](https://www.investopedia.com/articles/exchangetradedfunds/08/etf-mutual-fund-difference.asp) (e.g. index funds), mutual funds' high MER don't justify themselves.
 Either get a low-fee mutual fund or an ETF.